Today having an email address is essential.

 Email Accounts, Addresses and Mailboxes

-Many people that are new to email seem to have difficulty understanding the difference between email accounts, mailboxes, and email addresses, and how they are related to each other.
+Many people that are new to email seem to have difficulty understanding the difference between email accounts, mailboxes, and email addresses.

 Here is a quick Diagram that shows how they are related.

 An email account is a username/password combination that gives you access to a mailbox where your email is stored.

 - Google Gmail

 - Outlook.com (hotmail)